Matthias Ziegler

-Matthias Ziegler (b.
-Bern, Switzerland, February 13, 1955) is a Swiss flautist and professor of flute who specializes in contemporary music for various sizes of flute (including flute, alto flute, bass flute, and contrabass flute).
+Matthias Ziegler (born in Bern, Switzerland on 13 February 1955) is a Swiss flautist and professor of flute who specializes in contemporary music for various sizes of flute (including flute, alto flute, bass flute, contrabass flute, and double contrabass flute).

 Early life and career

 Ziegler started playing with recorder at the age of four and by the age of nine decided to practice playing a flute.
 Two years prior to it, his grandparents took him to a flute and organ concert, with the fascination with the flute arose from there.
-Ziegler plays Miguel Arista's Louis Lot, especially during collaboration with Bickford Brannen and Eva Kingma, who plays Alto flute.
+Ziegler plays Miguel Arista's Louis Lot, especially during collaboration with Bickford Brannen and Eva Kingma, who plays alto flute.
 His choice of this instrument came after long studying at Zurich Conservatory and eventually making his mind on Jack Moore's flute.
 In Conservatory he studied under various teachers and music pedagogues, including; William Bennett, Geoffrey Gilbert, André Jaunet, and Conrad Klemm.

 Ziegler has toured with Andreas Vollenweider and George Gruntz, and performed with Pierre Favre and Mark Dresser.
 In a classical context, he was formerly the solo flautist for the Zurich Chamber Orchestra.

 Playing style

 Ziegler's original works for flute instruments feature numerous extended techniques.
-In order to allow for the production of a buzzing timbre, he has installed small PET film membranes similar to the dimo used on the Chinese dizi on several of his instruments; he calls flutes so equipped "matusiflute."
+In order to allow for the production of a buzzing timbre, he has installed small PET film membranes similar to the dimo used on the Chinese dizi on several of his instruments; he calls flutes so-equipped "Matusiflute".
 In addition, he plays quarter tone flutes.